Guidance

 The police will ask you to make a statement about the incident including a description of the perpetrator(s).
 Ask for a police report, and request a translation in English if applicable.

 Normally, the police will arrange for you to attend a medical examination at a government hospital, police ‘medico legal’ clinic or rural health unit (in smaller provinces or islands).
 However, this may vary depending on the capacity of the police station in your area.
-Police stations in rural areas, including in areas popular with tourists, may have less capacity.
-In such instances, you should be prepared to seek medical attention by yourself.
+Police stations outside of the largest cities in the Philippines, including in areas popular with tourists, may have less capacity and limited (or no) experience in dealing with victims of rape or sexual assault; in such instances, you should be prepared to seek medical attention by yourself.
 Consular staff can help you to do this.
-The police may also ask you to give your clothes or electronic equipment as evidence of the attack to provide to a forensic examiner.
+The police may also ask you to give your clothes or electronic equipment as evidence of the attack, to provide to a forensic examiner.
 They will return these to you when the trial is completed.

 The police may ask you to visit the scene of the crime but you have the right to refuse.